Building a system that works: policies for scrutiny, accountability and investment

 Women’s health may often be undervalued – few countries specifically address women’s needs in national health policy.15-17 In those that do, osteoporosis is often absent from health policies despite its significant impact on women’s health.15-18

 Some European countries (Greece, Italy, Norway, Spain and the UK)19 20 are moving towards the formation of multi-stakeholder alliances – including policymakers, professional societies, the private sector and non-governmental organisations – to build national consensus on falls and fracture prevention.
-Such alliance-building is being spearheaded by organisations including the Fragility Fracture Network and the International Osteoporosis Foundation.21 22 This focus on consensus-building is crucial in developing and communicating a unified call for national policy change.
+Such alliance-building is being spearheaded by organisations including the This link opens a new tab and sends you to a website not owned by Amgen (Europe) GmbH.
+Click here to continue and the This link opens a new tab and sends you to a website not owned by Amgen (Europe) GmbH.
+Click here to continue.21 22 This focus on consensus-building is crucial in developing and communicating a unified call for national policy change.

 Establishing comprehensive registries and audits

 Effective services depend on the availability of high-quality data.
 But data collected on osteoporosis and fragility fractures tend not to be comprehensive, comparable or consistent across Europe.
 Some northern European countries have well-established fracture registries, but there are relatively few registries in southern and eastern Europe.23 Even countries that do have registries rarely collect data on the number of all types of fragility fractures.
 In 2013, only 12 EU countries had comprehensive national fracture registries,2 the majority focusing on hip fractures.
 Other types of fracture, such as in the spine or forearm, are underreported across most of Europe.1 24

 Regular clinical audits can help improve practice.24 National hip fracture audits, for example, have been shown to improve care standards in several countries, such as the UK and Spain.23 25-27 Introducing audits for other types of fractures could have a similar effect.